Hyperbolic models for CAT(0) spaces: Introduction

 \subsection{Acknowledgements}

-We are pleased to thank Macarena Arenas, Daniel Berlyne, Sami Douba, Matt Durham, Talia Fern\'os, Thomas Haettel, Mark Hagen, Sam Hughes, Corentin Le Bars, Johanna Manhagas, Mahan Mj, Thomas Ng, Jacob Russell, Michah Sageev, Sam Shepherd, Alessandro Sisto, and especially Anthony Genevois for interesting questions, comments, and discussions related to this work.
+We are pleased to thank Carolyn Abbot, Macarena Arenas, Daniel Berlyne, Pierre-Emmanuel Caprace, Sami Douba, Matt Durham, Talia Fern\'os, Thomas Haettel, Mark Hagen, Sam Hughes, Annette Karrer, Alice Kerr, Corentin Le Bars, Johanna Manhagas, Mahan Mj, Thomas Ng, Jacob Russell, Michah Sageev, Sam Shepherd, Alessandro Sisto, Samuel Taylor, Yvon Verberne, and especially Anthony Genevois for interesting questions, comments, and discussions related to this work.
 DS and AZ are grateful to the LabEx CARMIN (ANR-10-LABX-59-01) and the Institut Henri Poincar\'e (UAR 839 CNRS-Sorbonne Université) for their hospitality during the thematic trimester of Spring 2022, where part of this work was carried out.
-HP was supported by an EPSRC DTP at the University of Bristol and DS was partially supported by Christ Church Research Centre.
+HP was partially supported by an EPSRC DTP at the University of Bristol and DS was partially supported by Christ Church Research Centre.